evannjohnson/teletype-ev/docs/ops/queue.md

 Using the `Q` getter OP will return the last element in the queue, but not modify content or the state of the queue.

 ```
-Q // will return 3
+Q // WILL RETURN 3

 3  |  2 1 0 0 0 0 0
 ```